werkbot/silverstripe-module-seeder/README.md

 ```

 ### Run All Enabled Seeders
-Run all seeders with "Generate Development Test Data".
+Run all enabled seeders with `/dev/tasks/Werkbot-Seeder-SeederBuildTask`.
 Configure which seeders should run in DatabaseSeeder.yml:

 ```
 # app/seeds/DatabaseSeeder.yml